-Each school and/or district reopening plan has a plan for obtaining and maintaining adequate supplies of cloth face coverings for school staff, students who forget their masks, and PPE for use by school health professionals.
+Each school and/or district reopening plan has a plan for obtaining and maintaining adequate supplies of PPE upon request for school staff, students, and PPE for use by school health professionals.

 Buildings & Grounds

 Standard PPE for school-based staff (teachers, TA's, administrators, clerical, students, custodial staff, etc.)